MSc Programme Study in Computer Science

 All the Masters courses take one year of full-time study.
-Teaching consists of two semesters of lectures and practical exercises.
-Over the summer, our MSc students work on an individual project and dissertation.
-Each student project is individually supervised by an academic with relevant expertise.
+Teaching typically consists of two semesters of lectures and practical exercises.

-This Masters covers the theory and practice of designing and building secure computer systems.
+This MSc covers the theory and practice of designing and building secure computer systems.
 Core courses include cryptography, network security, and secure programming.
-Applicants need a 2.1 or First.

-This Masters programme builds upon the world class research of the HCI Centre through project work and is designed to prepare you for a career in research or in industry or commerce.
+This MSc builds upon the world class research of the HCI Centre through project work and is designed to prepare you for a career in research or in industry or commerce.
 In this course you will cover the underpinning theories, methodologies and practice of the discipline.
-You will also have the opportunity to broaden your studies through optional modules in areas such as Robotics, Nature Inspired Computing or Security.

-This programme is intended for graduates of numerate disciplines allied to robotics, including electronic engineering, computer science, mechanical engineering, physics and mathematics.
+This MSc is intended for graduates of numerate disciplines allied to robotics, including electronic engineering, computer science, mechanical engineering, physics and mathematics.
 Students will learn theories of intelligent robotic control and software tools required to implement standard algorithms in mobile robots and robot manipulators.
-Graduates of the programme will either work in industry or pursue a research degree in robotics.

 This Masters degree by research is designed for students who have found their undergraduate study stimulating and want to learn in-depth about this emerging interdisciplinary field.
 Applicants need a 2.1 or First in Computer Science/Engineering, or a science/engineering degree with significant computing content.
 Applicants must possess competent mathematical skills.

-The School of Electronic, Electrical and Computer Engineering at the University of Birmingham also provides a broad selection of M.Sc. programmes.
+The Department of Electronic, Electrical and Systems Engineering at the University of Birmingham also provides a selection of M.Sc. programmes.